Tadao Ando

 Tadao Ando (安藤 忠雄, Andō Tadao) is a Japanese architect.
 Self-taught, he is known for his unique integration of architecture and landscape.
 Architectural historian Francesco Dal Co described his work as an example of "critical regionalism".
 Ando was awarded the Pritzker Prize in 1995.

 Early life

 Tadao Ando was born in 1941 in Minato-ku, Osaka, Japan, just a few minutes before his twin brother.
 At the age of two, he was separated from his sibling and raised by his great-grandmother.
+As a child, Ando would explore construction sites and took inspiration from workers who crafted their buildings to last "for 100 years".
+He cites his childhood home as an influence on his architectural work, saying that living in a nagaya row house taught him how limited use of light affects interior spaces.
+When he was 15 years old, Ando participated in renovating the house by helping the construction workers.

 Before becoming an architect, Ando worked as a boxer and fighter.
 He had no formal training in architecture, but a visit to Tokyo during high school, where he saw the Frank Lloyd Wright–designed Imperial Hotel, deeply inspired him.
 Less than two years after graduating from high school, he left boxing to pursue architecture, studying drawing at night and taking correspondence courses on interior design.
-He later travelled to study buildings by masters such as Le Corbusier, Ludwig Mies van der Rohe, Frank Lloyd Wright, and Louis Kahn.
-In 1968, he returned to Osaka and founded Tadao Ando Architects and Associates.
+He later travelled to study buildings by masters such as Le Corbusier, Ludwig Mies van der Rohe, Frank Lloyd Wright, and Louis Kahn, as well as visiting Greece to study the Pantheon and the Parthenon.
+It was very important for me to travel to these buildings...In Japan, when you are studying architecture, you are studying Western architecture.
+With that in mind, I needed to go to the source...which is Greek and Roman architecture.
+When I design a building, those images are always with me...I always go back to thinking about those buildings and their affect as a built structure.In 1968, he returned to Osaka and founded Tadao Ando Architects and Associates.